For years, “flippening” has been a hot topic in the cryptocurrency world. It’s more than just a passing fad or buzzword.

 Evolution of Blockchain: Bitcoin to Ethereum

-- Ethereum (≈ 2015): Brought programmability to the blockchain using the Ethereum Virtual Machine (EVM)and Smart Contracts.
+- Ethereum (≈ 2015): Made the blockchain programmable by utilising Smart Contracts and the Ethereum Virtual Machine (EVM).

-- Expanded Use Cases: This innovation allowed developers to build Decentralised Applications (dApps), expanding blockchain’s utility beyond currency to include decentralised finance (DeFi), NFTs, and more.
+- Expanded Use Cases: This breakthrough made it possible for developers to create Decentralised Applications (dApps), extending the use of blockchain technology beyond money to include NFTs, decentralised finance (DeFi), and more.

-Bitcoin remains the pioneer and digital gold standard.
-Ethereum positioned itself as the foundation for Web3, DeFi, and NFTs.
+The pioneer and digital gold standard is still Bitcoin.
+Ethereum presented itself as the basis for NFTs, DeFi, and Web3.

 ALSO READ: Is Ethereum Dead?
 A 2025 Investor’s Take!